 As per NYC historians, approx. 120 people were killed including 10 blacks lynched.
 Approx. 1,200 people are injured.

-July 18,1863… The 54th Mass. a “colored” regiment under young Colonel Robert Gould Shaw will go down in history as they attack Battery Wagner, S.Carolina with courage and elant that changed public opinion of the “colored” soldier.
-The 54th will suffer almost 50% casualties, Colonel Shaw killed during action will be “trench” buried with his men.
+July 18,1863… The 54th Mass., a “colored” regiment under young Colonel Robert Gould Shaw will go down in history as they attack Battery Wagner, S.Carolina with courage and elant that changed public opinion of the “colored” soldier.
+The 54th will suffer almost 50% casualties, Colonel Shaw killed in action will be “trench” buried with his men.
 The fort was abandoned on September 6,1863, but over 300 Union soldiers stationed at the fort later will be casualties from an accidental powder explosion.

 September 19-20,1863…“BATTLE OF CHICKAMAUGA”...CSA General Braxton Bragg defeats Union General William Rosecrans on the Georgia-Tennessee border at Chickamauga Creek.
 The Union falls back to Chattanooga, but not before Union General George Thomas earns his nickname “Rock of Chickamauga” for holding his battlefield position after repeated Confederate attacks.

 October 16,1863…General U.S.Grant is on the “way up” as he is appointed Commander of all Western Union Armies by President Lincoln.

 November 19,1863… Gettysburg Address.
 President Lincoln stuns his audience and burns his simple speech into U.S. history while dedicating the Soldiers National Cemetery at the former battlefield in Pennsylvania.
 Lincoln’s 2 minute speech follows a 2 hour speech by Hon.
 Edward Everett who later flatters Lincoln in a letter, mentioning he did not feel he came as near the central idea in 2 hours, as Lincoln did in 2 minutes.